- PersonalToday’s exchange rate* for CAD/INR personal online money transfer: 52.5891

 The Bank will take immediate steps to contain any potential breach and thereby reduce the risk of re-occurrence by taking such steps as putting on hold the existing process, recovering the records and shutting down the affected systems temporarily.
 In case of a breach, the Bank will designate an appropriate individual to conduct the preliminary breach assessment.
 If a breach appears to involve theft or other criminal activity the appropriate law enforcement authority will be immediately notified.

 Subsequent to the preliminary assessment, the Bank will assess the risks associated with the breach.
-The steps may include checking the extent of involvement of personal information, the cause and extent of the breach, identification of individuals affected by the breach and the assessment of foreseeable harm from the breach.
+The steps may include checking the extent of involvement of personal information, the cause and extent of the breach, identification of individuals affected by the breach and the assessment of foreseeable real risk of “significant harm” from the breach.

 The Bank recognizes that notification can be an important mitigation strategy that has the potential to benefit both the organization and the individuals affected by a breach.
-The notification procedures involve the consideration of factors (such as legal and contractual obligations, risk of physical harm if any, risk of identity theft if any) relevant for notification.
+The notification procedures involve the consideration of factors leading to real risk of significant harm that would become relevant for notification.
 The risk assessment assists in identifying who should be notified and when and how the notification should happen.
 All such notifications will be done by the Chief Privacy Officer of the Bank.
-The notification will include appropriate information including but not limited to information about the incident, the extent of personal information involved in the breach and contact information of the federal Privacy Commissioner.
+The notification will include appropriate information including but not limited to information about the incident, the extent of personal information involved in the breach and contact information of the Privacy Officer of the Bank and the Office of Privacy Commissioner (“OPC”) of Canada.

 Once the Bank has taken the requisite immediate steps, it will conduct root cause analysis with a view to preventing a re-occurrence of the breach.
 The level of efforts to be put in prevention will depend upon the significance and extent of the breach and whether it was a systemic breach or an isolated instance.
 The preventive steps may include the conducting of a security audit, a review of applicable policies and procedures, a review of employee training practices and a review of service delivery partners.